Lok Virsa,DOAM To Hold Workshop On Role Of Museums In Community Development - UrduPoint

 Lok Virsa,DOAM To Hold Workshop On Role Of 'Museums In Community Development '

+Lok Virsa in collaboration with Department of Archaeology & Museums (DOAM) was planning to organize a one-day training workshop on the "Role of Museums in Community Development" on May 18 to mark International Museum Day

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th May, 2022 ) :Lok Virsa in collaboration with Department of Archaeology & Museums (DOAM) is planning to organize a one-day training workshop on the "Role of Museums in Community Development" on May 18 to mark International Museum Day.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th May, 2022 ) :Lok Virsa in collaboration with Department of Archaeology & Museums (DOAM) was planning to organize a one-day training workshop on the "Role of Museums in Community Development" on May 18 to mark International Museum Day.

 National Institute of Folk and Traditional Heritage (Lok Virsa) is a specialized institution that deals with the research, collection, documentation, preservation and dissemination of Pakistan's traditional culture which includes both tangible and intangible heritage, said a press release issued here.